ev2900/OpenSearch_Audit_Logs/README.md

 Logging on the REST layer is now enabled.
 Make several requests to the OpenSearch domain to generate logs

-3. View REST audi logs in CloudWatch
+3. View REST audit logs in CloudWatch